As such, a consultation with a GP is usually necessary to discover the root cause of your aches and pains.

 Many cases of joint pain can be cured by rest or medication, while others may require a change in your routines to prevent the problem from cropping up again.

-Your doctor will likely need to ask a number of questions to determine the reason for your joint pain.
-For example, certain conditions are more likely to occur in people who:
+Our doctors will likely need to ask a few questions to find the reason for your joint pain.